 • Disk and incorporate organic matter (such as a cover crop) at least 4 weeks before seeding to give it time to break down and make it less attractive to the flies.

 • Avoid applying manure or unfinished compost in late fall or early spring to heavy soils that you might want to plant early.
 Lighter, well-drained, sandy soils are less likely to have problems (because they warm up and dry out faster than others).

 • Rowcovers can help – but only if the maggot flies are coming from elsewhere.
-Damage can occur if the flies have overwintered in the soil and thus end up underneath the rowcovers.
+Remember, the flies overwinter in the soil as pupae.
+If you grew a susceptible cover crop, or applied manure in the fall, then flies could end up underneath the rowcovers.

 • If you need to replant, wait at least 5 days if maggots that you find are a quarter inch long; if they are smaller than that, wait at least 10 days to make sure they have pupated and will not damage the new seeds.